A Vulnerability in Google Chrome Could Allow for Arbitrary Code Execution – PATCH: NOW

 Microsoft:

-Multiple Vulnerabilities in Ivanti Avalanche Could Allow for Authentication Bypass – PATCH: NOW
+Multiple Vulnerabilities in Fortinet Products Could Allow for Remote Code Execution – PATCH NOW

-Multiple Vulnerabilities have been discovered in Ivanti Avalanche, the most severe of which could allow for authentication bypass.
-Ivanti Avalanche is a mobile device management system.
-Network security features allow one to manage wireless settings (including encryption and authentication) and apply those settings on a schedule throughout the network.
-Successful exploitation could allow for a remote unauthenticated attacker to bypass authentication.
-Depending on the privileges associated with the logged-on user, an attacker could then install programs; view, change, or delete data.
-Users whose accounts are configured to have fewer user rights on the system could be less impacted than those who operate with administrative user rights.
+Successful exploitation of the most severe of these vulnerabilities could allow for remote code execution in the context of the affected service account.
+Depending on the privileges associated with the service account an attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.
+Service accounts that are configured to have fewer user rights on the system could be less impacted than those who operate with administrative user rights.

 SYSTEMS AFFECTED: